Home

 Simple random sampling

-The easiest and most straightforward method is simple random sampling, where we have a complete list of elements of the general population and we select elements randomly.
-For example, our population is all owners of phone numbers in New York City, and we have a full list of those numbers.
-We turn on a "random number sensor", select the number of objects we need and call those phone numbers - a simple random selection.
+The simplest and most straightforward approach is simple random sampling, where we have a complete list of the population and select members randomly.
+For example, if we want a sample from all phone owners in New York City and have access to a list of all numbers, we can use a "random number selector" to pick as many numbers as we need to call.
+Voilà — simple random selection.

 Stratified sampling